-Ear Reconstructions are a less common procedure, reconstructive surgery of the ear is covered by Medicare to correct ‘lop ear’ or ‘bat ear’ or, other similar deformities.
+Ear Reconstructions are a less common procedure, reconstructive surgery of the ear is covered by Medicare to correct either ‘lop ear’, ‘bat ear’ or, other similar deformities.

 - Where a patient has facial asymmetry due to a soft tissue abnormality

-- Or, trauma.
-However, this excludes trauma caused by previous elective cosmetic surgeries.
+- However, this excludes trauma caused by previous elective cosmetic surgeries.

 Surgeries such as Facelifts, brow lifts and chin lifts are EXCLUDED.
 This is due to the fact that they are seen as purely elective cosmetic procedures.

-Will Medicare cover Plastic Surgery After Weight Loss?
+Will Medicare cover Body Lift After Weight Loss?

 Plastic surgery is very common after significant weight loss and is generally covered by Medicare.
 This is because there are valid medical reasons as to why the surgery is necessary.

-Excess skin can not only interfere with regular activities and day-to-day living but it can also cause skin irritation, rashes and sores.
-Surgery relating to the removal of redundant abdominal skin and fat as a direct result of large-scale weight loss is usually on the MBS.
+Excess skin can not only interfere with regular activities and day-to-day living but can also cause skin irritation, rashes and sores.
+Therefore, surgery relating to the removal of redundant abdominal skin and fat as a direct result of large-scale weight loss is usually on the MBS.

 This can also include radical abdominoplasty and other related procedures.
 However, in order for you to be eligible for cover, your weight must have been stable, for at least six months prior to surgery.

 Download this Guide to understand Medicare and Health Insurance for Plastic Surgery in Victoria